-For years, Elme committed to reducing landfill waste across our diverse portfolio of commercial office, retail, and multifamily buildings.
+For years, Elme committed to reducing landfill waste across our portfolio.
 As we transitioned to a multifamily REIT, we wanted to ensure we continued to adapt-rather than lose-this focus.
 We continue to stay dedicated to operational improvements, cooperating with innovative partners and engaging building occupants to achieve results.